rolling-scopes-school/qualifying-stage/tasks/coffee-shop-layout/coffee-shop-layout.md

 # Coffee House

 ## Project's Description
-Coffee House is a project where you will need to create a website consisting of two pages, make it responsive, and add interactivity.
+The Coffee House project involves creating a responsive website with two pages, incorporating interactivity to enhance user engagement.
+The project challenges you to demonstrate your front-end development skills while adhering to responsive design principles.
 The duration of the task is 2 week.
 The form of evaluation of the task is a cross-check review.
 [Design in Figma](https://www.figma.com/file/SAoBmuOqTfguehdT4IFRxQ/Coffee-House?type=design&node-id=0-1&mode=design&t=qis81E9Ovgx47eVl-0)